nihzh/nihzh.github.io/docs/Edinburgh/Secure Programming.md

 ```

 use a good framework that provides built-in protections
-- not use GET
+- not use GET for any sensitive state change
-- double cookie, repeated in POST
+- double cookie, repeated in POST 同时放hidden表单和cookie，双检查
 - special CSRF token, check in server side, save state
 - browser sandboxing
+- Same Origin Policy restricts client-side code

 *CORS: Cross-Origin Resource Sharing*
-Uses new HTTP headers from server to allow responses to indicate violations of same-origin
+Uses new HTTP headers from server to allow responses to indicate violations of same-origin  `Access-Control-Allow-Origin` 声明允许的跨域源

-#### Unvalidaated Redirects
+#### Unvalidated Redirects
 phishing

 - do not use redirects at all
 - use them but only with hard wired URLS
-- if user-supplied parameters must be used, indirection
+- if user-supplied parameters must be used, indirection and validation

 #### XML External Entities
 Web applications process XML documents which can contain external